delvtech/frontend-monorepo/docs/Style-Guide.md

 ### Takeaways

-- Use the `function` keyworad declaration for components
+- Use the `function` keyword declaration for components
 - Prop interface should be defined above the component

 ### Good Examples